Like many companies, you might not have the in-house resources to create a clip or much time to waste on learning video editing software yourself.

 How to do it

 Export your video to more than one platform.
-Some people watch on YouTube, some will only watch videos on Facebook.
+Some people watch on YouTube, some might prefer to watch Facebook.
 Don’t limit yourself to one platform, or you’ll miss out on a huge number of potential viewers.